 What’s involved with eCommerce fulfillment?

 The eCommerce fulfillment process starts when your customer places an order online.
 The order is processed and sent to your brand’s eCommerce fulfillment services provider (which may be you or your employees if you don’t have a partner), kicking off the supply chain.
-If you do not handle order fulfillment yourself, your service provider stores your products in a warehouse until a customer places an order.
+If you do not handle order fulfillment yourself, your service provider stores your products in a warehouse until a customer places an order during the eCommerce fulfillment process.

 Order fulfillment consists of product selection, packing, and shipping purchases to shoppers.
-Ecommerce businesses can manage their order fulfillment by filling the orders themselves or by employing the services of an order fulfillment company.
+Ecommerce businesses can manage their order fulfillment, and provide a positive customer experience by filling the orders themselves or by employing the services of an order fulfillment company.
 The entire process ends with a successful delivery.

 Order management involves maintaining a comprehensive view of the fulfillment process.
 With efficient order management, your business will have visibility into the individual order statuses, order trends, returned or erroneous orders, and incomplete orders with efficient order management.